Communication with Vincent Thibault

 §24 – Recovery Days

-(Part 36 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)
+This entry is part 36 of 37 in the series Study inspired by Pakour & Art du Déplacement by V. Thibault

 In certain circles it is said, “what was once your workout will become your warmup.”
 In my journey of rediscovering activity and play, there was a long period—20 years now, perhaps—where I was able to focus primarily on growth, forward motion, and transformative change.
 This made for a very long period where my workouts did gradually became my warmups.
 Certainly I’ve always had rest days; nearly 10 years ago, when I started parkour, it was all I could manage just to recover over the course of the entire week before heading back to the next hard training session.
 Rest and recovery were always in the mix, simply because I began my journey of transformative work in my 30s.